On-Premise vs. Cloud Computing: Definitions, The Key Differences, and Use Cases

 Automatic Updates

-Providers handle software updates and security patches, freeing IT teams to focus on innovation.
+Third-party service providers handle patches, software upgrades, and data security, freeing up internal teams to focus on innovation.

 Here’s a quick snapshot of the differences between these two approaches:

-Choosing between on-premise solutions and cloud computing depends on several factors unique to your organization.
-Ask yourself these questions to make a well-informed choice:
+Choosing between on-premise solutions and cloud computing environments depends on several factors unique to your organization.
+Consider these questions to help determine the best fit for your IT infrastructure and digital strategy:

 1. What Are Your Security Needs?